-(b) If water is to be extracted from a groundwater source, river, stream, dam, lake or any N/A m other natural feature, please indicate the volume that will be extracted per month: , '''
+(b) If water is to be extracted from a groundwater source, river, stream, dam, lake or any other natural feature, please indicate the volume that will be extracted per month: (c) Does the development proposal require a water use permit / license from DWS?
+If yes, please submit the necessary application to the DWS and attach proof thereof to this application as an Appendix.

-(c) Does the development proposal require a water use permit / license from DWS?
-If yes, please submit the necessary application to the DWS and attach proof thereof to this application as an A NA
+NA